Undergraduate Course Allocation through Competitive Markets: Environment

 \item $\mathcal{R}=\{r_{s,c}\}_{s\in {\cal S},c\in {\cal C}}$ is a \textit{course priority structure}. $r_{s,c}\in\{1,...,R\}$ specifies the level of priority of student $s$ in course $c$, with $R \geq 1$ and a larger number meaning a higher level of priority.
 Multiple students can share the same level of priority in a course. \end{itemize}

 Our setting connects two well-studied problems in market design in a natural way.
 If $r_{s, c} = 1$ for all students $s \in {\cal S}$ and courses $c \in {\cal C}$, this is the combinatorial assignment problem of \cite{Budish2011}.
 If $\{r_{s, c}\}_{s \in {\cal S}}$ forms a strict ordering over all students for each course $c$, this is a two-sided matching problem in which students have strict preferences over subsets of courses and courses strictly rank individual students.

-Two examples of course priority structures are \textit{year-specific} and \textit{department-specific} priorities.
 Universities often categorize students into four years of study based on semesters or credits completed.
 In addition, universities place students into departments, each of which offers a set of courses.
+These practices illustrate two examples of course priorities: \textit{year-specific} and \textit{department-specific} priorities.
 In a year-specific priority structure, $R = 4$, with $r_{s, c}$ equal to the year of study of student $s$ in every course $c$.
 In a department-specific priority structure, $R = 2$, with $r_{s, c} = 2$ if student $s$ and course $c$ are in the same department and $r_{s, c} = 1$ otherwise.
 Year-specific priorities give an advantage to students closer to graduation in every course, whereas department-specific priorities give an advantage to students that require a given course to graduate over those that do not.
 We discuss \textit{hybrid priority structures} that combine year-specific priorities and department-specific priorities in Section \ref{sec:simulations}.

 We consider deterministic allocations of courses to students.
 An \textit{allocation} $x = (x_s)_{s \in {\cal S}}$ assigns the course schedule $x_s$ to each student $s \in {\cal S}$.
 For ease of notation, we view $x_s$ as both a subset of courses in ${\cal C}$ and a vector from the set $\{0, 1\}^M$.
 Allocation $x$ is \emph{feasible} if $\sum_{s \in {\cal S}}x_{s, c} \leq q_c$ for each $c\in {\cal C}$, assigning no course a greater number of students than its capacity.
 Allocation $x$ is \textit{individually rational} if, for every $s\in {\cal S}$, $x_s=\max_{\succeq_s}\{x'_s\,:\,x'_s\subseteq x_s\}$, ensuring that $s$ does not want to drop any of her assigned courses.
 A pair $(s,C)$ of student $s\in {\cal S}$ and course schedule $C\subset {\cal C}$ is \textit{a block} of $x$ if a student prefers $C$ to her current course schedule $x_s$ and each course in $C$ not in $x_s$ has an available seat or a lower priority student assigned to a seat.
 Formally, $(s, C)$ is a block if $C = \max_{\succeq_s}\{x'_s\,:\,x'_s\subseteq x_s\cup C\}$, $C\neq x_s$, and for each $c\in C \setminus x_s$, $\sum_{s\in {\cal S}} x_{s,c}<q_c$ or there is a student $s'\in {\cal S}$ with $c\in x_{s'}$ and $r_{s,c}>r_{s',c}$.